 Landlords don’t have a very broad idea of the kind of renter that you are, especially if you’re a student, a non-resident in the U.S. or someone who just started renting.
 Having no previous records to prove that you’re trustworthy, your only chance of getting that apartment is a lease guarantor.
 The same thing goes for those with a poor rental history.

 - Poor credit

 Credit scores are more important than you might think, even for renting.
-They are basically a golden ticket to getting your dream apartment and having a low credit score is usually a big obstacle for many people.
+Whether you are looking to buy your house or rent it, they are basically a golden ticket to getting your dream apartment and having a low credit score is usually a big obstacle for many people.

 - Low income

 To be approved for an apartment, one of the requirements is to earn at least 2.5 times the monthly rent but this can climb to 3.5 times in the case of a luxury building or a strict landlord.